devcurmudgeon/sandboxlib/README.rst

 If you want to do language-level sandboxing (i.e. run untrusted Python code within a larger Python program), there are some ways to do it.

-The concensus seems to be that Python language-level sandboxing is pretty much impossible with the default 'cpython' Python runtime:
+The consensus seems to be that Python language-level sandboxing is pretty much impossible with the default 'cpython' Python runtime:

 - https://mail.python.org/pipermail/python-dev/2013-November/130132.html